Join the Inaugural “Stories Worth Telling” Film Festival, Oct. 15September 16, 2022

 Venue: Leadville’s Historic Tabor Opera House

 The festival will take place at the historic Tabor Opera House.
 The Tabor, built in 1879, is undergoing a $15 million rehabilitation to revitalize it as a hub for community, arts, and culture in downtown Leadville.
 It is part of the new Colorado Historic Opera Houses Circuit, which connects five mountain opera houses that enable people to enjoy world-class entertainment in unique historic settings.

-F4D Studio, Visit Leadville-Twin Lakes, and the Tabor Opera House Preservation Foundation have partnered to present the festival.
+F4D Studio, Visit Leadville-Twin Lakes, the Tabor Opera House Preservation Foundation, and the Leadville Race Series have partnered to present the festival.

 “Sheri” – Film by James Q Martin featuring Sheri Tingey from Mancos, Colo.

 Sheri Tingey has defied the odds.
 She started a packraft company at age 50 that has revolutionized the outdoor industry.
 The film is a story about the hurdles she overcame to launch the company, about the ways she hid from view so that people would judge the boats, not her role in creating them.
 It’s the story of her son, Thor Tingey, who has built the company alongside his mother but has only recently begun to fully grasp what she has created not just for him, but for adventurers who’ve used the boats to access remote and wild rivers around the world.

 “To The Top” – Film by F4D Studio based in Golden, Colo.

 Chris and F4D Studio will attend in person